There was an error with your log in

 Ski Touring With Style in Silvretta, Austria

-The ultimate skiing getaway?
-Come to Silvretta.
+The ultimate skiing getaway is right here in Silvretta.
 Right on the border between Switzerland and Austria, the Silvretta Alps provide a perfect playground for ski touring.
-Meeting up in the snow-dusted town of Bludenz, we’ll spend 4 or 8 days in Silvretta, shredding its best powdery slopes and enjoying the unforgettable scenery.
+Meeting up in the snow-dusted town of Bludenz or St. Anton, we’ll spend 3 or 5 days in Silvretta, shredding its best powdery slopes and enjoying the unforgettable scenery.
 But our skiing adventure does not end there.
-If you join our 8-day adventure, expect a touch of luxury and variety: we’ll stay at a hotel, a luxurious mountain lodge with a spa, and two very scenic and cozy mountain huts.
+If you join our 3-day adventure, expect a touch of luxury and variety: we’ll stay at a luxurious mountain lodge with a spa for one night!
 How’s that for a perfect powdery getaway in the Alps?

 Adventure highlights